Fathom (comics): Collected editions

-Movie adaptationFathom's popularity and originality led to it getting a green light in 2002 as a feature film.
-The film was to be made by director James Cameron and his production company Lightstorm Entertainment; but nothing developed.
+Movie adaptation

+In June 1999, it was reported that Fox Animation Studios was in the process of developing an animated film adaptation of Fathom with a budget ranging from $30-90 million and based on the first nine issue arc of the series.
+Creator Michael Turner stated the book's success spurred interest among many producers with some interested in adapting Fathom to live action for either a TV series or feature film, but Turner felt that a TV show wouldn't be able to effectively adapt the fantastical nature of the story and a live action film would be prohibitively expensive and was instrumental in Turner's decision to go with animation as the medium.
+Fox Animation Head Chris Meledandri stated the film would be PG-13 and aimed at a teenage audience.
+The project however never came to fruition due to the closure of Fox Animation Studios in the wake of the failure of Titan A.E..

+In September 2001, it was reported that James Cameron's Lightstorm Entertainment had signed on to develop and produce a live action adaptation for 20th Century Fox with the studio having retooled the project from the shuttered Fox Animation Studios.
+Cameron reported signed on to the project as he liked the mixture of the dynamic female lead and the underwater environment.
+In June 2002, it was reported that Linda Woolverton had been hired to write the screenplay.

 There has been a conflict with NBC's Surface (2005) television show.
 The TV show was named "Fathom" originally, but due to copyright infringement on the comic book name, the producers changed it at the last minute to the title "Surface".

-In 2010, a movie adaptation of Fathom was under development by Fox Atomic, with Megan Fox signed up to play the role of Aspen Matthews and as a producer on the film.
+In 2010, another movie adaptation of Fathom was under development by Fox Atomic, with Megan Fox signed up to play the role of Aspen Matthews and as a producer on the film.
 English actor Matthew Tate was to portray Chance Calloway.
 Screenwriter and video game creator Jordan Mechner was hired to write the script.
 Michael Turner, who created the series, was to be credited as the film's executive producer.
-The production of the movie met many difficulties, and at the moment it seems to be cancelled.
+The production of the movie met many difficulties, and at the moment it seems to be canceled.

 An animated feature adaptation of Fathom is currently in development by Mythos Studios.
-The announcement was made during a panel at the San Diego Comic-Con in 2018.
+The announcement was made during a panel at San Diego Comic-Con in 2018.